segalion/securitasdirect/README.md

 2. unzip and just copy 'custom_components' folder inside Home Assistant config folder
 3. configure your configuration.yaml with proper securitas_direct/verisure parameters (as [example_config.yaml](https://github.com/segalion/securitasdirect/blob/master/custom_components/securitas_direct/example_config.yaml)
 4. Enable track of all your remotes and keys (on mobile app), to get good sync between real Securitas Alarm and the HA alarm component.
 5. restart Home Assistant and search for unused entities.
-You will see the alarm pannel with code.
+Include it in lovelace frontend (following [documentation](https://www.home-assistant.io/lovelace/alarm-panel/).

 ## Standalone
 You can use the python command_line tool to interact with Securitas Direct (Verisure EU), withot need Home Assistant (i.e. integrate on other assistants):